klingtnet/klingtnet.github.io/content/articles/2022-02-19-go-118-with-a-focus-on-generics.md

 ## `net/netip`

 [Tailscales' custom IP address struct][tailscale ip] landed in the standard library.
-In contrast to [`net.IPAddr`][net.ipaddr] this type is immutable, takes less memory is comparable making it usable as a map key.
+In contrast to [`net.IPAddr`][net.ipaddr] this type is immutable, takes less memory and is comparable making it usable as a map key.
 Brad Fitzpatrick did a talk about [Go at Tailscale] in FOSDEM 2021 where he goes into the details why they needed a new IP type.

-## Miscellaneous
+## Miscellaneous changes

 With `strings.Cut()` you can cut a string around the first instance of a separator, e.g. `strings.Cut("a,b,c", ",")` will result in `"a", "b,c", true`, where the last argument indicates if the separator was found or not.
 The `strings.Title()` function for making a string title-case is now deprecated because it doesn't handle unicode properly, use [`x/test/cases.Title`][cases.title] instead.

-In range pipelines of `html/template` or `text/template` templates iteration can now be ended with `{{break}}` or the next iterations can be started with `{{continue}}`.
+Iteration in range pipelines of `html/template` or `text/template` templates can now be ended with `{{break}}` or the next iteration can be started immediately with `{{continue}}`.

 Mutexes from `sync` now have non blocking `TryLock/TryRLock` methods that try to acquire the lock if it's not currently held.